crossplane/docs/content/v1.15/guides/troubleshoot-crossplane.md

 ## Requested Resource Not Found

-If you use the Crossplane CLI to install a `Provider` or `Configuration` (e.g. `crossplane install provider xpkg.upbound.io/crossplane-contrib/provider-aws:v0.33.0`) and get `the server could not find the requested resource` error, more often than not, that is an indicator that the Crossplane CLI you're using is outdated.
-In other words some Crossplane API has been graduated from alpha to beta or stable and the old plugin is not aware of this change.
+If you use the Crossplane CLI to install a `Provider` or `Configuration` (for example, `crossplane install provider xpkg.upbound.io/crossplane-contrib/provider-aws:v0.33.0`) and get `the server could not find the requested resource` error, more often than not, that's an indicator that the Crossplane CLI you're using is outdated.
+In other words some Crossplane API has been graduated from alpha to beta or stable and the old plugin isn't aware of this change.

 ## Resource Status and Conditions